SINTEF-9012/kafka-mqtt-sink-connector/README.md

 Follow the respective steps below to start Kafka Connect in preferred mode.

 _Connect in general_
-Build this java maven project, but navigating to root `kafka-mqtt-source-connector` in a terminal and typing:
+Build this java maven project, but navigating to root `kafka-mqtt-sink-connector` in a terminal and typing:
 ```
 mvn install
 ```
-`Copy the kafka-mqtt-source-connector-"version".jar` from your maven target directory to the directory `/usr/share/java/kafka`:
+`Copy the kafka-mqtt-sink-connector-"version".jar` from your maven target directory to the directory `/usr/share/java/kafka`:

 ```
 sudo mkdir /usr/share/java/kafka